Goubermouche/VFD/README.md

+## Introduction
+FE is a simple and fast fluid simulation tool for computer graphics and simulation enthusiasts.
+The current focus is to get the basic structure of the engine to a working state.
+The engine is currently in development and is not yet ready for use.

 ## Getting started
 <ins>**1.
 Downloading the repository:**</ins>
 Start by cloning the repository with `git clone --recursive https://github.com/Goubermouche/FluidEngine`.
 If the repository was cloned non-recursively previously, use `git submodule update --init` to clone the necessary submodules.

 <ins>**2.
 Configuring the dependencies:**</ins>
 run the [Setup.bat](https://github.com/Goubermouche/FluidEngine/blob/master/Setup.bat) file found in the root directory.
 This will create project files for VS2022.

 ## Dependencies & Requirements